DrGenie/LonelyLess/README.md

    - Compare all saved scenarios by clicking **"Compare All Scenarios"**.
    - Export the comparison to a PDF by clicking **"Export Comparison to PDF"**.

-## Technical Details

-- **Chart.js**: Utilized for rendering interactive and responsive charts.
-- **jsPDF**: Enables the export of scenario comparisons to PDF format.
-- **Custom Error Bars**: Implemented within Chart.js to display standard errors for WTP values.

 ## Reference

 Engel, L., Lee, Y. Y., Le, L. K. D., Lal, A., & Mihalopoulos, C. (2021).
 Reducing loneliness to prevent depression in older adults in Australia: A modelled cost-effectiveness analysis. *Mental Health and Prevention, 24*. [https://doi.org/10.1016/j.mhp.2021.200212](https://doi.org/10.1016/j.mhp.2021.200212).